Author: Dana Edwards

 Each year before school started, he’d add one green composition notebook to his school supply list and in that notebook Harold kept track of the times he beat me at anything—Texas Hold’em, NCAA 12, checkers.
 He’d write down the date, the game, and the score.
 He also wrote down baseball stats.

-Harold collects little known baseball facts like the Smithsonian collects dead things—the more obscure the better.
-And thanks to Harold, whatever he knows, I know it too.
+Harold collected little known baseball facts like the Smithsonian collected dead things—the more obscure the better.
+And thanks to Harold, whatever he knew, I knew it too.

-In a situation like this, it’s best not to appear too interested, but I was pretty sure the newest entry in the notebook was going to be, August 12, 2012.
-Jake Thomas doesn’t know that the Atlanta Braves used to be the Milwaukee Braves.
+In a situation like this, it was best not to appear too interested, but I was pretty sure the newest entry in the notebook was going to be: August 12, 2012, Jake Thomas doesn’t know that the Atlanta Braves used to be the Milwaukee Braves.

 We heard the bus’s brakes one street over.

 Harold stuffed the notebook back in his book bag and asked, “Want to sit together on the bus, Jake?
 Just like in elementary school?
 Make it seven straight years?”